Grenadier

-A grenadier (/ˌgrɛnəˈdɪər/ GREN-ə-DEER, [ɡʁənadje]; derived from the word grenade) was originally a specialist soldier who threw hand grenades in battle.
+A grenadier (/ˌgrɛnəˈdɪər/ GREN-ə-DEER, [ɡʁənadje]; derived from the word grenade) was historically an assault-specialist soldier who threw hand grenades in siege operation battles.
 The distinct combat function of the grenadier was established in the mid-17th century, when grenadiers were recruited from among the strongest and largest soldiers.
-By the 18th century, the grenadier dedicated to throwing hand grenades had become a less necessary specialist, yet in battle, the grenadiers were the physically robust soldiers who led assaults, such as storming fortifications in the course of siege warfare.
+By the 18th century, the grenadier dedicated to throwing hand grenades had become a less necessary specialist, yet in battle, the grenadiers were the physically robust soldiers who led vanguard assaults, such as storming fortifications in the course of siege warfare.

-Certain countries such as France (Grenadiers à Cheval de la Garde Impériale) and Argentina (Regiment of Mounted Grenadiers) established units of Horse Grenadiers and for a time the British Army had Horse Grenadier Guards.
+Certain countries such as France (Grenadiers à Cheval de la Garde Impériale) and Argentina (Regiment of Mounted Grenadiers) established units of Horse Grenadiers, and for a time the British Army had Horse Grenadier Guards.
 Like their infantry grenadier counterparts, these horse-mounted soldiers were chosen for their size and strength (heavy cavalry).

-Today, the term is also used to describe a soldier armed with a grenade launcher, a weapon that fires a specially designed large-caliber projectile, often with an explosive, smoke, or gas warhead.
-These soldiers operate as part of a fireteam.
+In modern warfare, a grenadier is a soldier armed with a grenade launcher, either as a standalone weapon or attached to another service weapon.